Build the Ultimate Speed Bow

-Straighter, more consistent arrows will boost any bow’s sweet-shooting factor.
-They’re especially important with a speed rig.
+Straighter, more consistent arrows will boost any bow's sweet-shooting factor.
+They're especially important with a speed rig.
 This means purchasing top-tier shafts known for their relentless performance and exact spine, weight and straightness specs.
-Some of my favorites include the Easton ACC Pro Hunter or FMJ, Carbon Express Aramid KV or Maxima Hunter, Gold Tip Pro Hunter, and Carbon Tech Whitetail XP or Cheetah XP.
+Some new options include the Easton Bloodline Realtree and the Easton Bowfire.

 Also, many speed freaks are notorious for choosing the lightest shafts in their class.
 But arrows that are too light can create less forgiving qualities (they don't cycle as smooth out of an aggressive, low-brace bow), so it's best to stick with mid-weight options.
 I prefer shafts weighing no less than 8.5 grains per inch in most cases.
 These arrows offer the best of all worlds—they are fast enough, but heavy enough for smooth, forgiving shooting and added kinetic energy downrange.

-I also prefer short, stiff vanes, such as the Arizona Archery Max Hunter, since they improve arrow stabilization at high speed (stiffer vanes don’t fold as easily at high speed) and maximize clearance with a drop-away rest.
+I also prefer short, stiff vanes since they improve arrow stabilization at high speed (stiffer vanes don't fold as easily at high speed) and maximize clearance with a drop-away rest.

 Find the Arrow's Sweet Spot

 Like a well-built sniper rifle, every bow is unique and will prefer a slightly different type of ammo for maximum accuracy.
 Instead of the powder, primer and bullet, we have the arrow shaft, fletching, broadhead and weight-forward specs of the arrow to fine tune.